TaylorZowtuk/measure-what-matters/docs/docs/glossary.md

 - **Number:** In many sports players will have an associated number for identification purposes.
 Player x has number y.

 - **Parent:** The guardian who is responsible for a player on the team roster.
 Often watch games as a passive observer outside of the field of play.

+- **Recorder:** The individual keeping track of event occurrences during gameplay.

+- **User:** An individual who uses or is interested in statistical reports.
+As related to our developed application.

 - **Point:** A unit of measurement for the score in a game.
 Depending on the game, a number of points may be given at once for achieving one objective.